oasp/oasp4js/README.md

-Now the whole project structure should look like that:
+Now the whole project structure should look like this: